 - For the tours we sell, we encourage travellers to visit communities for a few hours or for days depending on their interests.
 Some of the communities have products like crafts, baskets, honey, coffee which the clients can purchase while on the visit.

-- We contribute school fees to students in Karamoja area.
-Going forward we shall contribute 10 USD per client to purchase text books and fiction books for local schools and also contribute to school fees.
-We also look forward to purchasing science laboratory equipment’s.
+- For every client we receive, we put 10 USD into the community fund.
+We encourage clients to consider giving more towards this.
+This money goes to contributing to school tution, purchase of text books and fiction books for local schools.
+We also look forward to purchasing science laboratory equipment’s with increased finances.
 We realise these are areas that are often under looked in schools and yet are needed by students and teachers.

 - We contribute to emergency efforts in the event of disasters and crises in areas surrounding national parks and tourism sites.
 This helps lift the burden off the communities and they appreciate tourism knowing we are connected with in all times.